UD-CISC374/educational-game-project-team-8-jack-kuchma-ethan-chang/README.md

 # Elevator Pitch
 This is a turn-based card game.
 The player plays against a bot and attempts to defeat the enemy by attacking it with chemistry cards they place down on the board.
 These cards are either an acid or base.
 The cards contain stats of moles and volume.
 Right clicking your card on the board heals you for it's molarity value.
 Moles is the card's health as well as the damage done to other cards.
 Take the enemy's health to 0 before they do to yours.

+# Basic Instructions
+Go through the instructions; click on each instruction box to read the next instruction.
+Drag cards onto the board.
+Then left click it and an enemy card of opposite type to attack it.
+If your card has excess moles, damage is done to the enemy castle based on how many moles are left over.
+Once per turn, you can right click your card on the board to heal your castle by a certain amount, namely the molarity of the card.
+Note: molarity = moles / volume
+Take the enemy's health to 0 and you win.
+If your health goes to 0, you lose.
 # educational-phaser-game-template

 Template for designing educational Phaser Games